IbcAlpha/IBC/userguide.md

 Runtime needs to be accessible, but you don't have to do anything to ensure this.

-The TWS installers for Windows and Linux include a hidden version of Java that Interactive Brokers have used for developing and testing TWS.
+The TWS and Gateway installers include a hidden version of Java that Interactive Brokers have used for developing and testing TWS.
 This version also runs IBC perfectly, and the IBC scripts ensure that it is used.